June 26, 2017

-Although alkaptonuria is a genetic disorder, noticeable symptoms usually do not appear until adulthood.
+Alkaptonuria is a genetic disorder, and urine that turns dark is present from birth.
+However, additional symptoms usually do not appear until adulthood.
 Symptoms are generally slowly progressive.
 The urine of individuals with alkaptonuria may be abnormally dark or it may turn black upon long-standing exposure to the air.
 However, since this change often takes several hours, it often goes unnoticed.
 During infancy, diapers may be stained black (from urine exposure to air), although this is often missed or ignored.

 The first noticeable signs and symptoms of alkaptonuria usually do not develop until approximately 30 years of age and are due to chronic accumulation of homogentisic acid in connective tissue, especially cartilage.
 Affected individuals develop a condition called ochronosis, in which connective tissue such as cartilage turns blue, grey or black due to the chronic accumulation of homogentisic acid.
 In many individuals, cartilage within the ear may become thickened, irregular and discolored blue, grey or black.
 Eventually, this discoloration may be apparent on the skin overlying the cartilage.
 In many cases, the whites of the eyes (sclera) also become discolored.
 However, this pigmentation does not interfere with vision.